-- We performed the procedure and discussed the results with management. - ii.
-Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if there is no written documentation, then inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - We performed the procedure and discussed the results with management. - iii.
+We performed the procedure and discussed the results with management.

+ii.
+Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if there is no written documentation, then inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.

+We performed the procedure and discussed the results with management.

+iii.
 Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - We performed the procedure and discussed the results with management. - B. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #9C.
-Observe evidence that the selected terminated employees have been removed or disabled from the network. - We performed the procedure and discussed the results with management.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.

+We performed the procedure and discussed the results with management.

+B. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in Payroll and Personnel procedure #9C.
+Observe evidence that the selected terminated employees have been removed or disabled from the network.

+Management asserted that there were no such employees noted.

+- C. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
+42:1267.
+The requirements are as follows: - 1.
+Hired before June 9, 2020 completed the training; and - 2.
+Hired on or after June 9, 2020 completed the training within 30 days of initial service or employment.

+There was no cybersecurity training documentation available to demonstrate that the employees with access to the District's information technology assets have completed cybersecurity training as required by R.S.
+42:1267.